pygame-community/pygame-ce/docs/reST/ref/draw.rst

    Draws a sequence of polygons on the given surface.

    :param surface: the surface to draw the polygons on
-   :param draw_sequence: a sequence of (points, color, width) where:
+   :param draw_sequence: a sequence of (color, points, width) where:

         - color: the color to draw the polygon with, the alpha value is optional if using a tuple ``(RGB[A])``